 Ford Motor began a manufacturing revolution with mass production assembly lines in the early 20th century, but today it is one of the world's largest automakers.
-Brands include Ford and and the luxury brand Lincoln.
-(Its Mercury brand was discontinued in 2011.)
-The carmaker's models include the redesigned Ford Mustang, the F-Series pickup, and the fuel-efficient Focus.
-Finance unit Ford Motor Credit is one of the US's leading auto finance companies.
-Ford owns a small stake in Mazda and operates about 65 plants worldwide.
-The company got 66% of its sales from North America in 2013.
+The carmaker's staple of brands and models includes the Ford Mustang, the F-Series pickup, Focus, Lincoln, Fiesta, and Taurus.
+In addition, finance unit

 Sales and Marketing

 Ford's vehicles, parts, and accessories are marketed through retail dealers in North America and through distributors and dealers outside of North America.
 Most of the dealerships are independently owned.
-In 2013 Ford had a network of more than 11,750 dealerships worldwide.
-Its advertising expenses were $4.4 million in 2013, $4 million in 2012, and $4.1 million in 2011.
+In 2015 Ford had a network of more than 11,970 dealerships worldwide.

 Ford's 2015 revenues decreased by 2%, its highest total in the past eight years.
 The growth for 2015 was fueled by a 4% uptick in Automotive sales and an 8% spike in Financial Services.
 Sales from the US also increased 13%.